rizkjackson/CBC-website/content/consultation/index.md

 ## Rates

 <%--- Exactly what does the below mean?
 Does it mean that we do grant
+proposal for free? ---%>

+Our activities include, but are not limited to, scientific consultation, study design, data analysis, software development and grant and manuscript assistance.
-proposal for free? ---%> Assistance to Cancer Center members in developing grant proposals and writing clinical research protocols is covered by the _Cancer Center Support Grant_.

-We provide consultation up to one hour per project at no cost.
-Consultation beyond one hour, and all data analyses, are handled through a recharge mechanism.
+Grant assistance to Cancer Center members is covered by the _Cancer Center Support Grant_.
+For other projects, we provide consultation of up to one hour per project at no cost.
+Consultations beyond one hour, and all data analyses, are handled through a recharge mechanism.
 For smaller projects, we charge on an hourly basis.
 For larger projects, we prefer to be paid on a percentage-effort basis.

+Our resources are prioritized toward members of the UCSF Helen Diller Family Comprehensive Cancer Center, but as time permits, we also provide consultation to other UCSF investigators.

 <%--- KEEP?!? [http://cancer.ucsf.edu/research/cores/computational-biology/]
 * Internal users are funded by UCSF sources (or other UC campus